Aram Khachaturian: Reputation

-In Armenia
+Recognition in Armenia

+One of the "modern icons of Armenian pride", Khachaturian is considered a national treasure, and is celebrated by the Armenian people "as a famous son who earned world-wide recognition".
 Khachaturian was the most renowned Armenian composer of the 20th century, and the most famous representative of Soviet Armenian culture.
 He has been described as "by far the most important Armenian composer", the "Armenian Tchaikovsky", and deemed a key figure in 20th-century Armenian culture.
 He remains the only Armenian composer to rise to international significance.
 Khachaturian is credited for bringing Armenian music worldwide recognition. Şahan Arzruni has described him as "the musical ambassador of Armenian culture".

-One of the "modern icons of Armenian pride", Khachaturian is considered a national treasure, and is celebrated by the Armenian people "as a famous son who earned world-wide recognition".

 Posthumous honors and tribute

 The philharmonic hall of the Yerevan Opera Theater has been officially called the Aram Khachaturian Grand Concert Hall since 1978.
 The House-Museum of Aram Khachaturian in Yerevan was inaugurated in 1982.

+Two younger Armenian composers dedicated pieces to Khachaturian's memory.
+Arno Babajanyan composed an elegy inspired by Sayat-Nova upon his death, while Edvard Mirzoyan composed Poem Epitaph In Memory of Aram Khachaturian, for string orchestra in 1988, on the 10th anniversary of his death.

 In 1998, the Central Bank of Armenia issued 50-dram banknotes depicting Khachaturian's portrait and the Yerevan Opera Theater on the obverse and an episode from the ballet Gayane and Mount Ararat on the reverse.
 It remained in use until 2004 when it was replaced by a coin.
 He is one of the two composers depicted on the Armenian currency (the other is Komitas, who is depicted on the 10,000 dram banknote since 2018).

-In 2013, the UNESCO inscribed a collection of Khachaturian's handwritten notes and film music in the Memory of the World Register.
+In 2013, UNESCO inscribed a collection of Khachaturian's handwritten notes and film music in the Memory of the World international register.